wasta-linux/logos9-snap/README.md

 # If logos9 is already installed from the unpublished snap, "--amend" is needed
 #   to switch to Snap Store version.
 sudo snap refresh logos9 --devmode --beta --amend
+# To update the snap while staying on the current channel:
+sudo snap refresh logos9 --devmode
 ```

 ### OLD METHOD: Download unpublished snap package